How to Discover Your Sexual Identity and Make the Most of It

 Why Sexual Identities Matter

-Consider the last time you were aroused: what thoughts, people, movements and touches ruffled your feathers?
+Consider the last time you were aroused: what thoughts, people, movements and touches cranked you up?
 For a simple way to look at sexual identity, whatever turns you on is part of your intimate makeup.
 As sex expert, Coleen Singer explains, sexual identity is how a person defines oneself in terms of sexual attraction.
 You might think this is your sexual orientation, but your identity stems past heterosexualty, homosexuality or other combinations and includes other variables, like if you prefer to be dominant or submissive, if role-playing is your vibe or you lean more vanilla under the sheets, Singer says.

 Though you probably won’t want to take literal notes post-coital, your sexual identity will continue to change as you have more experiences, so being mindful of your transforming kinks is essential.
 “Understanding one’s sexual identity is fundamental to a person’s finding the right sexual partner and overall sense of well-being.
 Identity formation, and specifically sexuality are of the most basic and essential aspects to being a human,” Singer explains.
 “Without having developed a clear self-awareness of sexual identity, one will likely experience repeated failures in new relationships.”

-If you’re beginning to test out various avenues of attraction and eroticism, take these points of advice to get started safely and happily:
+If you’re beginning to test out various avenues of attraction and eroticism, take these points of advice to get started safely and happily.

 How to Explore Sex Parties